univention/univention-corporate-server/doc/manual/domain-ldap/saml.rst

    * - Allow transmission of LDAP attributes to the service provider
-     - By default, the UCS identity provider transmits only the ``NameID`` attribute entered on the :guilabel:`General` page to the service provider.
+     - By default, the UCS identity provider transmits only the ``NameID`` attribute entered on the *General* page to the service provider.
 If additional LDAP user attributes are required by the service provider, this checkbox can be activated.
-The attributes that should be transmitted have to be entered in the :guilabel:`List of LDAP attributes to transmit`.
+The attributes that should be transmitted have to be entered in the *List of LDAP attributes to transmit*.

    * - Value for ``attribute format`` field
      - In case the transmitted attributes need to be sent in a particular format